-#3 - Best Online Criminal Justice Programs (US News and World Report)
+#1- Best Online Criminal Justice Programs (2020 US News and World Report)

-#5 - Doctoral Degree-Granting Programs in Criminology and Criminal Justice (US News and World Report)
+#2- Doctoral Degree-Granting Programs in Criminology and Criminal Justice (2021 US News and World Report)

-UCI’s distinctive, interdisciplinary Department of Criminology, Law and Society integrates two complementary areas of scholarship — criminology and law and society (sometimes called socio-legal studies).
-It is the only criminology department and one of only two law and society units in the University of California system.
-Among our distinguished faculty are three former presidents of the American Society of Criminology; former presidents of the Law and Society Association, the Society for the Study of Social Problems, and the American Psychology-Law Society; and two Fellows of the American Academy of Political and Social Science.
-The department is consistently ranked 5th (US News and World Reports Chronicle of Higher Education) in the nation among doctoral degree-granting programs in criminology and criminal justice, and 5th in scholarly productivity (2009 Faculty Scholarly Productivity Index - Most recent evaluation).
+UCI’s distinctive, interdisciplinary Department of Criminology, Law and Society (CLS) integrates two complementary areas of scholarship — criminology and law & society (sometimes called socio-legal studies).
+It is the only criminology department, and one of only two law & society units, in the University of California system.
+Among our distinguished faculty are former presidents of the American Society of Criminology, the Law and Society Association, the Society for the Study of Social Problems, and the American Psychology-Law Society, and two Fellows of the American Academy of Political and Social Science.
+The department is currently tied for 2nd (US News and World Reports Chronicle of Higher Education) in the nation among doctoral degree-granting programs in criminology and criminal justice, and 5th in scholarly productivity (2009 Faculty Scholarly Productivity Index - Most recent evaluation).

-The Department of Criminology, Law and Society conducts research and teaching activities that focus on the causes, manifestations, and consequences of criminal behavior; methods of controlling criminal behavior; and the relationships and interactions between law, social structure and cultural practices.
-Courses include overviews of American legal systems, forms of criminal behavior, legal and criminal theory, social science and the law, victimology, and regulatory issues, in addition to substantive areas of law such as family, criminal, environmental, immigration, procedural, and constitutional.
+The Department of Criminology, Law and Society conducts research and teaching activities that focus on the causes, manifestations, and consequences of criminal behavior, methods of social control, and the relationships and interactions between law, social structure and cultural practices.
+Courses include overviews of American legal systems, criminological and socio-legal theory, social science and the law, punishment theory and processes, inequalities and injustice, and regulatory issues, in addition to substantive areas of law such as family, criminal, environmental, immigration, procedural, and constitutional.

 We offer a highly selective Ph.D. program designed to train the next generation of scholars in criminology and social-legal studies.
-We also two innovative primarily online masters programs designed to further the education of working professionals in law and criminal justice, and we offer a distinctive undergraduate major in Criminology, Law and Society.
+We offer an emphasis in Race and Justice Studies that any graduate student can take to complement their current Ph.D. program and make them more competitive in their chosen field.
+We also provide two innovative primarily online masters programs designed to further the education of working professionals in law and criminal justice, and we offer a distinctive undergraduate major in Criminology, Law and Society.